UVNishanth/never-break-the-chain/README.md

-Data storage using a chain-replication system
+Distributed hash store in a chain-replication system

 A hashmap is used as the underlying datastore and we provide two functionalities:
 <code>get(key) - to fetch the value of the key from the hashmap</code><br>